It happens quite often and your baby can suffer quite a bit: diaper rash. How do you recognize it and how do you get rid of it?

 Talcum powder has the property that it absorbs moisture easily and is slightly fat, but we do not recommend using it for your baby.
-Talcum powder works as an impenetrable layer and it does nothing else.
+Talcum powder works like an impenetrable layer and it does nothing else.
 It has no healing effect, such as zinc ointment, which in turn causes skin irritation.

 Sudocreme instead of zinc ointment or oil

-Sudocreme is the big favorite among moms, as well as Penaten, Natusan , Bepanthen, Inotyol, Daktozin, Weleda and Derma Care.
+Sudocrem is the big favorite among moms, as well as Penaten, Natusan , Bepanthen, Inotyol, Daktozin, Weleda, and Derma Care.
 What these ointments do is basically the same as the zinc ointment or oil; they apply a greasy layer to the skin that has a protective effect.
 These are therefore worth trying!
 Every skin is different and therefore reacts differently to various types of creams.
 If your baby has diaper rashes, it is important that you do not use perfumed ointments or wipes.